Cleary Lake Regional Park Long-Range Plan

 Thanks for letting us give some feedback on concerns about the park!

-G Gertner about 3 years ago
+G Gertner almost 4 years ago

 I’m disabled and I would also like a separate bike path.
 The pavement is smooth and easy to push/ride on path.
 It’s my favorite park.

-Susie Cates about 3 years ago
+Susie Cates almost 4 years ago

 There are many excellent suggestions.
 I love hiking the non-paved paths.
 Please keep them just how they are!
 It would be great if there could be some preventative measures taken regarding the geese on the beach.
 Swimming and walking in goose poop clay is less than ideal.
 Also, a better playground would be fantastic.
 Thank you for your consideration from the people that love Cleary!

-mplsgrl2004 about 3 years ago
+mplsgrl2004 almost 4 years ago

 Nordic trail snowmaking would be great.
 It seems the cross country ski community has outgrown Hyland.

-KeevanS about 3 years ago
+KeevanS almost 4 years ago

-Page last updated: 17 Dec 2023, 03:24 PM
+Page last updated: 20 Sep 2024, 01:44 PM